2. Commemorative Integrity of the Site

-"To foster appreciation, enjoyment and understanding of Canada's historic canals by maintaining navigation; by managing cultural and natural resources for the purposes of protection and presentation; and by encouraging appropriate uses."4
+“To foster appreciation, enjoyment and understanding of Canada’s historic canals by maintaining navigation; by managing cultural and natural resources for the purposes of protection and presentation; and by encouraging appropriate uses.”5

-Parks Canada must ensure that a judicious use is made of historic canals so as to avoid impairing the protection of heritage resources in any way.
+Parks Canada must keep a close watch over the judicious use of historic canals so that their utilization does not adversely affect the protection of heritage resources.
 In collaboration with interested groups and citizens, Parks Canada must promote the understanding, appreciation and enjoyment of heritage values associated with the historic canals.

 With this objective in mind, the Historic Canals Policy specifies the following guiding principles:

-- maintaining through navigation as an integral part of the heritage value of historic canals and safeguard their structures, mechanisms and operating procedures;
+- Maintain through navigation as an integral part of the heritage value of historic canals and safeguard their structures, mechanisms and operating procedures;

-- managing historic canals systematically so as to provide for the protection, presentation and appropriate use of cultural and natural resources in addition to maintaining navigation;
+- Manage historic canals systematically so as to provide for the protection, presentation and appropriate use of cultural and natural resources in addition to maintaining navigation;

-- protecting cultural resources that fall under the responsibility of Parks Canada, in accordance with the Cultural Resource Management Policy, by following its principles of value, public interest, understanding, respect and integrity 5;
+- Protect cultural resources that fall under the responsibility of Parks Canada, in accordance with the Cultural Resource Management Policy, by following its principles of value, public interest, understanding, respect and integrity6;

-- promoting use that is appropriate andcompatible with visitors' enjoyment and appreciation of the land and water resources in every season, while respecting the heritage value of the historic canals and ensuring public safety;
+- Promote use that is appropriate and compatible with visitors’ enjoyment and appreciation of the land and water resources in every season, while respecting the heritage value of the historic canals and ensuring public safety;

-- co-operating with departments, groups,organizations and citizens interested in pursuing such objectives;
+- Co-operate with departments, groups, organizations and citizens interested in pursuing such objectives;

-- encouraging local governments and other organizations to integrate the protection of the heritage character of the cultural landscapes formed by the canals and adjacent lands into plans, zoning regulations and programs.
+- Encourage local governments and other organizations to integrate the protection of the heritage character of the cultural landscapes formed by the canals and adjacent lands into plans, zoning regulations and programs.

-In order to follow through on its mandate, Parks Canada has also adopted a series of strategic objectives to guide its activities over the next five to ten years.
-These strategic objectives include, namely, to:
+In order to follow through on its mandate, Parks Canada also adopted a series of strategic objectives to guide its activities over the next five to ten years.
+These strategic objectives include the following:

-- ensure the commemorative integrity of national historic sites 6;
+- Assure the commemorative integrity of national historic sites;7